jtarchie/site/resume/index.pdf.md

 ### Senior Staff Engineer, Move, Inc. Sept 2021 - Present

-- Collaborate with a Greenfield team in managing the user journey across the Realtor suite of sites and building a GraphQL API.
+- Collaborate with a Greenfield team in managing the user journey across the Realtor suite of sites and building a GraphQL API using NestJS on NodeJS.
 - Involved in team discussions about projects by developing and implementing quarterly goals, prioritization of features, documentation, setting standards, and mentoring.
-- Work on multiple enhancements for various applications with different technologies such as Neptune Graph database, and Typescript.
+- Work on multiple enhancements for various applications with different technologies such as AWS Neptune Graph database, and Typescript.
 Prepare and execute test plans for development and acceptance testing.
 - Perform program maintenance, modifications, and enhancements to new/existing systems through programming, testing, documenting, and training users.